New Jersey's 37th legislative district: Apportionment history

-In the 2011 apportionment following the 2010 Census, Bergenfield, Maywood, and Rochelle Park (to District 38), Ridgefield Park (to District 36) were removed and Alpine, Cresskill, Fort Lee, Northvale and Rockleigh were added.
+In the 2011 apportionment following the 2010 census, Bergenfield, Maywood, and Rochelle Park (to the 38th district), Ridgefield Park (to the 36th district) were removed and Alpine, Cresskill, Fort Lee, Northvale and Rockleigh were added.

-As of 2010, registered Democrats outnumber Republicans by a 2-1 ratio in the district.
+As of 2023, registered Democrats outnumber Republicans by a better than 3-1 ratio in the district.
 The 37th has never elected any legislators other than Democrats; one of only nine districts statewide to have only sent members of one political party to Trenton.

 Loretta Weinberg was chosen by Democratic committee members in March 1992 to fill the seat vacated in the Assembly by D. Bennett Mazur, who had resigned due to illness.

 In February 1993, Byron Baer announced that he would run for the seat in the New Jersey State Senate being vacated by Matthew Feldman.
 Together with Assembly running mates Weinberg and Ken Zisa, who was on the ballot for Baer's former Assembly seat, Baer won election to the Senate.

 The Bergen County Democratic Organization caucused in September 2005, to select a candidate to replace Baer in the Senate who resigned on September 8, 2005 due to health issues.
 In balloting to replace Baer on an interim basis, Weinberg lost by a 114-110 margin to Zisa.
 In a separate vote, by a 112-111 margin, Zisa was selected over Weinberg to be the party's candidate on the November ballot.
 Weinberg filed suit to challenger the exclusion of five ballots and in October 2005 a ruling in Weinberg's favor was issued, giving Weinberg the interim position and the ballot post.
 With Weinberg's victory, Bergen County Freeholder Valerie Huttle and Englewood Mayor Michael Wildes both announced their candidacy for Weinberg's Assembly seat, with Huttle outpolling Wildes in another special convention by a 121-96 margin.